The Nantucket Gam

 Plus: Stay tuned to the very end to hear the full 1977 secession anthem, recently rerecorded by NHA staff!

-Monday May 05, 2025
+May 5, 2025

-Monday May 05, 2025
+May 5, 2025

 Welcome to our first episode "A Most Awful Magnificent Spectacle" - Fires on Nantucket.
 This month we are talking about fire.
 We will build up to the Great Fire of 1846; along the way we will see stories of community collaboration, histories of explosive new ideas, and tales of easily avoidably tragedy.
 Later in this show we will be joined by fire captain Nate Barber and talk about the most historic fire in recent memory, the Veranda House fire of 2022.